 "Crab lice" are usually found in other areas containing hair, such as beards, eyebrows, armpits and the pubic region.
 "Crab lice" are not as common in places such as schools, since they can only be spread through direct physical contact.

-Hundreds of years ago, due to lack of hygiene and over crowding in dirty conditions, lice were considered deadly because they carried deadly diseases such as typhus.
-Today, Sucking lice are not really considered a health threat, but their bites may result in itching and redness around the area of the bite.
+Hundreds of years ago, due to lack of hygiene and over crowding in dirty conditions, lice were considered deadly because they carried diseases such as typhus.
+Today, sucking lice are not really considered a health threat, but their bites may result in itching and redness around the area of the bite.